 If you're using a plain old credit card every day that doesn't offer rewards, you're missing out.
-There are tons of credit cards out there that pay you back for your daily spending.
+There are tons of credit cards with good rewards out there that pay you back for your daily spending.
 We're talking things like travel perks, cash, merchandise, and more.

 We've sifted through some of the best rewards credit cards out there so you don't have to.
-Below, you'll find a list of rewards cards that offer the best perks of their kind.
+Below, you'll find a list of the best credit card rewards programs.
 All you have to do is figure out what kind of rewards you can benefit the most from.

 Fidelity® Rewards Visa Signature® focuses on providing you cash back for all your purchases.
 With this card, you earn 2% cash back on everything that you buy.
 No other credit card promises this high of a cash back rate.
 And, unlike many top-tier rewards credit cards, this card has no annual fee.